Frequently Asked Questions

 - Complete the program on time.
 Diploma programs typically require 1 to 1.5 years to complete and AAS degree programs require two years.

 - Industry requirements, if applicable.
-Industry partner awardees must also accept the matching industry partner’s additional commitments.
+Industry partner scholars must also accept the matching industry partner’s additional commitments.

 Students are considered full-time if they take sufficient classes to graduate in the allotted time.
-Please check with your technical institute regarding questions about your individual circumstances.
+Please check with your technical college regarding questions about your individual circumstances.

-No. However, you are welcome to contact the technical institutes to explore other possible funding sources such as the Department of Labor’s workforce training programs or other scholarships available at the technical institutes.
+No. However, you are welcome to contact the technical colleges to explore other possible funding sources such as the Department of Labor’s workforce training programs or other scholarships available at the technical colleges.

 - Industry Partnerships (Please see the next paragraph.)